AI Use Cases/Private Equity

 Exception review workflow requires accountant buy-in to sustain accuracy

-The system routes flagged exceptions ranked by compliance risk and materiality, but the continuous learning loop depends on accountants documenting their approval or rejection reasoning in the structured workflow-not just clicking approve.
+The system routes flagged exceptions ranked by compliance risk and materiality, but the continuous learning loop depends on accountants documenting their approval or rejection reasoning in the structured workflow - not just clicking approve.
 If the team treats exception review as a rubber-stamp step, the feedback signal degrades and false-positive rates stop improving.
 This is a process discipline requirement, not a technical one, and it needs to be set as an expectation during onboarding.

 5. 5

-AIFMD and CFIUS compliance requires jurisdiction-specific rule configuration
+AIFMD compliance requires jurisdiction-specific rule configuration

 Frequently Asked Questions